SeekingFor/jfniki/readme.txt

 Dev notes
 ---
 *BUG: Fix dumpwiki to set CSS class for "Discussion" links.
-BUG: fix the discover UI to correctly handle posts from a different nym than the insert
 BUG: fix version hash generation code to ignore the nym part of the URL
      i.e. version inserted by different nyms with the same info after the slash are CRYPTOGRAPHICALLY VERIFIED to be the same version.
-BUG: wikitext should use unix line terminators not DOS (+1 byte per line)
-BUG: MUST show in the UI when edited wikitext has been truncated because it's too big.
+BUG: wikitext should use unix line terminators not DOS (+1 byte per line) **BUG: MUST show in the UI when edited wikitext has been truncated because it's too big. [horrible.]
 BUG: Make Freetalk configuration keys work like fms configuration? i.e. no need for public key.
 ---
+CHORE: Fix release script to automagically truncate the latest_version file at a sentinel line.
+       e.g.:__RELEASE_SCRIPT_IGNORES_PAST_THIS_LINE__
 CHORE: Fix references to "library" in file headers.
 CHORE: Fix references to "FMS" to reflect the fact that either Freetalk or FMS may be used.
 CHORE: Add links to previous pages to release page. [encode head and date into tag?]